 Once these details have been discussed with your mentor please write up a 250-word research proposal covering the information above.
-Your faculty member and their department chair will sign this written proposal, and you will submit the document through the online Mentored Research proposal webform found through the link below.
-Proposals must be submitted by the first day of the Spring or Fall semester in which you will complete the course.
-For summer Mentored Research courses, proposals must be received in the Honors College by Reading Day of the Spring semester.
+Your faculty member and their department chair will sign this written proposal, and you will submit the document through the online Mentored Research Proposal Submission module on Canvas.

 How will I be graded?